Peer Recovery Services

 Are you someone who struggles with mental illness and/or substance abuse?
 Would you like to talk to someone who understands?
 Call the Peer Recovery Call Center.
 The Peer Recovery Call Center helps those who struggle with mental illness or substance abuse.

-The CPRS Conference brings together current Certified Peer Recovery Specialists, peers who want to become CPRS’s and also behavioral health providers for a day of workshops, awards, and networking.
-The 2021 conference was held Oct.
-7-8 but you can view the archived presentations at this link.
+Save the date October 6-7 for the annual CPRS Conference!
+This great event brings together current Certified Peer Recovery Specialists, peers who want to become CPRS’s and behavioral health providers for learning, sharing, and recognition.
+You can also view archived conference presentations on this page.

 The Consumer Advisory Board has been a voice for recovery in Tennessee since 1994.
 The mission of the Consumer Advisory Board is to voice an informed perspective on policy and planning issues that impacts the recovery, resiliency, and rights of persons with mental illness and substance use disorder.